meaneych/PyTorch_CountDistribution_Examples/README.md

 In particular, the six classes of count regression models considered are listed below.
 The models are useful for fitting count regression models, when the outcome of interest displays over-dispersion (i.e. V(Y)>E(Y)); i.e. violating a standard assumption of the traditional Poisson model.

-1. Poisson regression
+1. Poisson regression (working)
-2. Negative Binomial 1 (NB1) regression
+2. Negative Binomial 1 (NB1) regression (working)
-3. Negative Binomial 2 (NB2) regression
+3. Negative Binomial 2 (NB2) regression (working)
-4. Poisson Inverse Gaussian regression
+4. Poisson Inverse Gaussian regression (issue with loss function)
-5. Sichel regression
+5. Sichel regression (issue with loss function; also need to develop torch.special.kv() module).
-6. Delaporte regression
+6. Delaporte regression (issue with loss function)

 We illustrate our examples using a toy dataset where the response/target variable represents the "number of fish species in a lake" (a count random variable), and the single continuous predictor/feature of interest is the "volume of the lake".
 The dataset can be obtained from the R gamlss/gamlss.dist packages (it is called species.csv in this repository).
 The results obtained from fitting the various count regression models to the species.csv data are packaged into 6 separate IPYNB files (Jupyter Notebooks).
 We compare the parameter estimates obtained from fitting the various regression models using PyTorch AutoGrad/SGD versus those obtained from fitting equivalent models using the R gamlss package (noting that different/second-order estimation routines are used by R- i.e the RS method).